SiobhanBaines/MS1-Portfolio/README.md

 ### Images
 ###### Development
 Initially I copied the overlay styling from [resume-miniproject-bootstrap4](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/16-adding-work-history) but this did not give me the affect I was looking for.
 I wanted the images I was using to be more in the back ground so I used Google to investigate how to make the image fade into the background.
-I found information on opacity on [w3schools](https://www.w3schools.com/css/css_image_transparency.asp) which helped me to understand what I was doing and after playing with the forth element of the rgba feature I got the result I was looking for.
+I found information on opacity on [w3schools](https://www.w3schools.com/css/css_image_transparency.asp) which helped me to understand what I was doing and after playing with the fourth element of the rgba feature I got the result I was looking for.
 I am still unsure why I need to use '&nbsp;'(non-breaking space) for the opacity overlay but it works.

-Originally I wanted images on all my pages but found the 'My Story' page was too long for an image and as I develop more projects I want to add more cards to the 'Projects' page which will also be too long.
+Originally, I wanted images on all my pages but found the 'My Story' page was too long for an image and as I develop more projects, I want to add more cards to the 'Projects' page which will also be too long.
 ###### Final Test Results
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/landing_page.PNG)![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/contact_page.PNG)

 ### Contact Page
 ###### Development
-Once the landing page was complete I decided to work on the contact page.
+Once the landing page was complete, I decided to work on the contact page.
 Although I had a rough design for the 'My Story' and 'Projects' pages I knew I was not completely happy with my ideas.
 Since my contact page body was idential in requirements to the one we had just done in the tutorials I decided to copy a section from the contact page on [resume-miniproject-bootstrap4](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/16-adding-work-history).
-I soon learned, simply copying and pasting code into Gitpod does not work.
+I soon learned, simply copying and pasting code into Gitpod does not necessarily work.
 There seem to be hidden characters that corrupt the code.
 I made some minor changes including the colour of the submit button to match my colour scheme and added in my email address to the submit button ready for when I have learned the JavaScript to make it send me an email.

-When I was testing the page I noticed the email input accepted any text but forgot about it and only when I asked for a peer-review, and Scott mentioned it again did I investigate.
+When I was testing the page, I noticed the email input accepted any text but forgot about it and only when I asked for a peer-review, and Scott mentioned it again did I investigate.
 Simply changing the input type from 'text' to 'email' fixed the problem.
 ###### Final Test Results
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/contact_desktop.PNG) ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/contact_mobile.PNG) ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/22c3ab95cddf5456260567bb2b95e2ab397bcbfa/assets/reference_documents/images_readme/test-results-images/contact_email.PNG)

 ### My Story Page
 ###### Development
 The 'My Story' page changed completely during the development of my site.
 I struggle with how to tell people who I am and what I do.
-As previously mentioned I took inspiration from [Lucy Jones' website](https://lucyjpjones.github.io/LucyJones-resume/my-story.html).
+As previously mentioned, I took inspiration from [Lucy Jones' website](https://lucyjpjones.github.io/LucyJones-resume/my-story.html).
 She has a small about me / contact section and two timelines.
 This gave me the two columns layout and the Work History from Code Institutes [resume-miniproject-bootstrap4](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/16-adding-work-history) gave me the timeline layout.

-Getting the timelines to look balanced was tricky and involved many small adjustments.
+Getting the timelines to look balanced was tricky and involved many small adjustments and checking various sites for different stylings and the inspect facility in the browser was invaluable.

 After the peer review, I took Scott's advice and increased the font size on the timelines.
-He also suggested using the 'tel' tag allowing a mobile device to open the phone app with my mobile number ready to call - a very nice little feature I simply had not thought of.
-When I had fixed the header and footer to the top and bottom of the page, I had to adjust the padding at the top of each column and add in some extra styling in the @media section to remove the large gap between the timelines.
+He also suggested using the [tel](https://www.w3schools.com/Tags/att_input_type_tel.asp) tag allowing a mobile device to open the phone app with my mobile number ready to call - a very nice little feature I simply had not thought of.

+When I had made the header and footer stick to the top and bottom of the page, I had to adjust the padding at the top of each column and add in some extra styling in the @media section to remove the large gap between the timelines.
 ###### Final Test Results
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/my_story_desktop.PNG) ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/my_story_mobile.PNG) ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/22c3ab95cddf5456260567bb2b95e2ab397bcbfa/assets/reference_documents/images_readme/test-results-images/timeline_no_gap.PNG)

 ### Projects Page
 ###### Development
-I love the work page on [Haley Schafer's Portfolio](https://www.haleyschafer.com/) and used this to design in the creation of my projects page.
-I used Google to help find more information about the card.
-The cards do not feel big enough to have the description on them so I looked for a 'hover' effect and found [title](https://www.w3schools.com/TAGS/tag_title.asp) attribute of the div element worked really well.
-When my younger daughter tested the site on her phone she complained the cards did not show her anything if she tapped on them so I used Google again and found the [modal](https://getbootstrap.com/docs/4.0/components/modal/) classes as well as how to me a description to appear if that card was hovered over.
+I love the work page on [Haley Schafer's Portfolio](https://www.haleyschafer.com/) and used her design in the creation of my projects page.
+I used Google to help find more information about the [card](https://www.w3schools.com/bootstrap4/bootstrap_cards.asp).
+The cards are not big enough to have the description on them so I looked for a 'hover' effect and found [title](https://www.w3schools.com/TAGS/tag_title.asp) attribute of the div element worked really well.

+When my younger daughter tested the site on her phone, she complained the cards did not show her anything if she tapped on them so I used Google again and found the [modal](https://getbootstrap.com/docs/4.0/components/modal/) classes as well as how to me a description to appear if that card was hovered over.
 ###### Final Test Results
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/projects_desktop.PNG) ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/projects_mobile.PNG)
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/project_hover_text_desktop.png)